reflectoring/reflectoring.github.io/content/blog/2022/2022-11-21-building-csv-importer-with-nodejs.md

 npm install axios react-table
 ```

-Now, first we will edit the `App.js` to add the component to upload the CSV file:
+Now, we will edit the `App.js` to add the component to upload the CSV file:

 ```javascript
 import React, { useMemo, useState, useEffect } from "react";